Performance of the quantum MaxEnt estimation in the presence of physical symmetries: Conclusions

-It is usually reported that the MaxEnt technique has a good performance in the quantum state estimation problem.
-While this is true to a great extent, our results reveal that the notion of ``good performance" may require a further specification.
-In fact, in scenarios where the source generates quantum states with a given symmetry and this is not taken into account, as we showed in Fig.~\ref{f:1000MaxEntSolo} the performance of the method drops off in comparison with the overall performance when states are uniformly distributed in the Hilbert space (unbiased source), an important point not taken into account in previous publications.
-In addition, we have also shown that the performance will strongly depend on the chosen set of observables to be measured and the particular state to be inferred.
-Our discussion opens the problem of optimizing the measurement set based on previous (or acquired adaptatively) knowledge about the source, as can be done, for example, following the procedures presented in Refs.~\cite{qi2017adaptive,cao2020neural}.
+While it is usually reported that the MaxEnt method has a good performance for quantum state estimation, our results reveal that the notion of ``good performance" requires further specification.
+In fact, in scenarios where the source generates states with a given symmetry and this is not taken into account, the performance of the standard MaxEnt method drops off in comparison to the case where the source generates states which are uniformly distributed over the Hilbert space (unbiased source).
+This important point was not discussed in previous publications.
+In addition, we have shown that the performance strongly depends on the set of observables to be measured and the particular state to be estimated.
+This opens the problem of optimizing (or adaptatively acquired) the measurement set based on previous knowledge about the source, as can be done, for example, following the procedures presented in Refs.~\cite{qi2017adaptive,cao2020neural}.
 Even so, by including the symmetry information of the state in the MaxEnt method, the number of measurements needed for a good estimation is considerably less than that needed for a standard QST, having as an upper bound the number needed in other methods specially developed for a particular symmetry (as is the case of permutationally invariant states).
 However, finding the estimated state becomes computationally hard as the dimension of the system grows, due to the nonlinear optimization problem associated to the MaxEnt method.
 For this reason, faster techniques as variational methods have been considered~\cite{maciel2011variational}.
 In any case, the study of the MaxEnt method is important in itself, because it operates at the heart of statistical inference: it provides the least biased option compatible with the available information.
 Also, it works as the reference for other reconstruction techniques with incomplete data, since these are proposed under the assumption that they produce similar results to those of MaxEnt~\cite{Goncalves-2013-MaxEntTomography}.